Dublin in 4 Days: The perfect itinerary

 Armagh Chalice

-Being a history and archaeology lover, The National Museum of Ireland -Archaeology was a must-see.
-This museum houses over 2 million artifacts from Ireland including prehistoric gold artifacts and many examples of medieval jewelry and weapons.
-The famous Tara Brooch and Armagh Chalice is on display here.
+Being a history and archaeology lover, the National Museum of Ireland -Archaeology was a must-see.
+This museum houses over 2 million artifacts from Ireland, including prehistoric gold artifacts and many examples of medieval jewelry and weapons.
+The famous Tara Brooch and Armagh Chalice are on display here.
 It also has the Viking Ireland exhibition with lots of artifacts and information about the Viking presence in Ireland.

 The Kingship and sacrifice section is also cool.
-They have a display of “bog bodies” that were found in the bogs pretty well preserved.
+They have a display of “bog bodies” that were found in the bogs, pretty well preserved.
+We found them most disturbing but very interesting!

 Take a Walk